-Registered Nurse: A Registered Nurse is available full-time in the center to consult with staff and families on health related issues.
+Registered Nurse: A Registered Nurse is available four days per week in the center to consult with staff and families on health-related issues.

 Nutrition Consultant: Our Nutrition Consultant will advise parents and teachers on strategies they can use to encourage proper eating habits as well as planning for special dietary requirements.